-Do your students struggle to use B2 level words when they speak English?
+Do your students struggle to use B2 vocabulary when they speak English?
 Help students get a higher mark on the Cambridge B2 First Certificate (FCE) exam with this free workshop and printable activity.

 Step 1: Download the FREE B2 vocabulary speaking activity